imillercrews/ParentageAnalysis/README.md

 | Child  | B | site.2 | BB  | 0.90  |

 *Missing sites and NA will be ignored

-**Variable descriptions

-Sample.name: Column with unique names for each sample
-Sex: Column used to identify which type of sample is included: KnownParent, AllegedParent, Child.
-In the above example this would be 'F', 'M', 'B', respectively.
-Marker: Unique site marker name
-Allele: One of the genotypes for each site that a genotype probability can be assigned and need to be in the format: 'AA', 'AB', and 'BB'.
-GenotypeProbability: The probability that a specific individual is a certain genotype at a given site.

-*Optional
-Only needed if user wishes to supply their own allele frequency data instead of calculating from supplied data.

-AlleleMarker: Denotes the site markers for supplied allele frequency
-Afreq: A allele frequency at a specific site
-Bfreq: B allele frequency at a specific site

 ## Supplemental Scripts